353words/cpu_cache/README.md

 03 users.test
 ```

 Listing 5 shows how to build the test executable.
-One line 01 we call `go test` with the `-c` flag and on line 02 we use the `ls` utility to see the name of the generated executable.
+One line 01 you call `go test` with the `-c` flag and on line 02 you use the `ls` utility to see the name of the generated executable.

-Once we have the test executable we can run it under `perf`.
+Once you have the test executable you can run it under `perf`.

 **Listing 6: Running the Test Executable Under `perf`**